ViviMe00/WEBSIte-Online-Store/README.md

-# WEBSIte-Online-Store
-An online store made for a client.

 # WordPress Online Store This online store was developed for a client using **WordPress**, focusing on performance, practicality, and full resource integration.

 ## Main Features - **Bank integrations** via plugins optimized for online payments.